Bruising on a Newborn Child

 - Are they having vivid nightmares or dreams?

-- Are they more "clingy" or overall more insecure than normal?
+- Are they more "clingy" or more insecure than normal?

-- Burn marks in the shape of cigarette tips, iron, stove coils or stocking and glove patterns
+- Burn marks in the shape of a cigarette tips, an iron, stove coils, and stocking and glove patterns

 - Stocking and glove patterns result from placing a child's hands and/or feet into a boiling pot of water